MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recover-from-ransomware.md

 ## Step 4: Recover files on a cleaned computer or device

-After you've completed the previous step to prevent the ransomware from encrypting or removing your files, you can use [File History](https://support.microsoft.com/help/17128/windows-8-file-history) in Windows 10 and Windows 8.1 or System Protection in Windows 7 to attempt to recover your local files and folders.
+After you've completed the previous step to remove the ransomware payload from your environment (which will prevent the ransomware from encrypting or removing your files), you can use [File History](https://support.microsoft.com/help/17128/windows-8-file-history) in Windows 10 and Windows 8.1 or System Protection in Windows 7 to attempt to recover your local files and folders.

 **Notes**:

 - Some ransomware will also encrypt or delete the backup versions, so you can't use File History or System Protection to restore files.
 If that happens, you need use backups on external drives or devices that were not affected by the ransomware or OneDrive as described in the next section.

-- If the folder is synchronized to OneDrive and you are not using the latest version of Windows, there might be some limitations using File History.
+- If a folder is synchronized to OneDrive and you aren't using the latest version of Windows, there might be some limitations using File History.

 ## Step 5: Recover your files in your OneDrive for Business